ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x07` Accept Packet**

 Packet sent once the game server has accepted the client.
 After this packet is sent, updates begin to pour in.
-As of Feb 25, the server only accepts the client once the client solves a [PoW](./incoming.md#0x0b-pow-challenge-packet) and [Eval](./incoming.md#0x0d-eval-challenge-packet) challenge
+As of Feb 25, the server only accepts the client once the client solves a [JS](./incoming.md#0x0d-js-challenge-packet) and [PoW](./incoming.md#0x0b-pow-challenge-packet) challenge.

 Sample Packet (Decoded):